alexyuan66/CPSC484-Final-Project/README.md

 ## Dependencies

-* Our project relies solely on HTML, CSS, and JavaScript and does not require any additional dependencies to be installed.
+Our project relies solely on HTML, CSS, and JavaScript and does not require any additional dependencies to be installed.
+It will run on any standard modern web browser.

 ## How to Run